Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

 ### New group for handling runner and run objects
 !!! important
     In v5, there is no longer a **Connector** object, and **Scenario** / **ScenarioRun** have been replaced by **Runner** and **Run**.
+    For more information refer to the Cosmo Tech platform release notes.

 ### Meta About Endpoint

-Now, with Babylon, you can see which API version you are using with the following command
+You can now see which API version you are using with the following command:

 !!! example "about"